jbatnozic/N.E.W.-40.000/Codices/Craftworlds.md

   upgraded, they gain +1 to their Move, Ballistic Skill and Nerve characteristics.

   ### Biel-Tan:
+  _Note/TODO: Stratagem to affect any BIEL-TAN INFANTRY CORE ASPECT WARRIOR unit.
+Specialised strats of other Craftworlds to provide some additional boost._

   - **\[Ability] Swordwind:** Whenever this unit makes a ranged attack with a **Shuriken Weapon**, if not In Disarray:
     - A hit roll of 61 or more scores 1 additional hit.
     - A wound roll of 51-56 is resolved with AP improved by 2 as well, as if a 61 or more was rolled.